Horst: Europe's rising electronica festival returns this spring

 Underground electronica festival Horst Arts & Music returns next spring to Asiat Park in Vilvoorde.
-On Thursday, organisers announced the new line-up, which features 50% Belgian artists and DJs for its 2026 edition.
+On Thursday, organisers announced the new line-up, which features 50% Belgian artists for the 2026 edition.

 In recent years, Belgium’s Horst has become one of the most hyped festivals in Europe's underground electronic music scene, attracting visitors from across Europe and beyond.